 Adults earn points through reading and through completing missions.
 Readers may log their reading online or choose to use a paper log (either one, but not both or a combination).
-Readers earn 100 points for every hour they read a book or an eBook or listen to an audiobook.
+Readers earn a point for every minute they read a book or an eBook or listen to an audiobook.
 Participants will receive 100 points for each completed mission.

 300 points earned will count as one entry in our prize drawings.
 Participants may earn up to 6,000 points in the adult reading challenge.

 Participants may read or listen to any type of written content.
 This includes books, eBooks, magazines, online content, and any sort of printed or digital content from the Library or from other sources.
 (Yes, that includes cereal boxes!)